EdoardoCocconi/Designing-Intelligent-Agents_SingleAgent-System/README.md

     <li>If a bin is visible, the agent can see if it has a task, and if so, how much recycling or waste is to be disposed of.</li>
     <li>Move actions take one timestep and consume 1 unit of battery.</li>
     <li>Collecting recycling and waste from a bin and unloading recycling and waste at a station takes one timestep (and consumes no battery).</li>
-    <li>the agent starts out at a recharging point with 500 units of battery and no recycling or waste.</li>
+    <li>The agent starts out at a recharging point with 500 units of battery and no recycling or waste.</li>
-    <li>a run lasts 10,000 timesteps unless the agent runs out of battery, in which case the run is terminated.</li>
+    <li>A run lasts 10,000 timesteps unless the agent runs out of battery, in which case the run is terminated.</li>
-    <li>the success (score) of the agent is determined by the total amount of recycling and waste collected.</li>
+    <li>The success (score) of the agent is determined by the total amount of recycling and waste collected.</li>
   </ul>
 </div>